mcu-tools/mcuboot/README.md

 - [boot/boot\_serial](boot/boot_serial): Support for serial upgrade within the bootloader itself.
 - [boot/zephyr](boot/zephyr): Port of the bootloader to Zephyr
 - [boot/mynewt](boot/mynewt): Mynewt bootloader app
+- [boot/nuttx](boot/nuttx): Bootloader application and port of MCUboot interfaces for NuttX.
 - [imgtool](scripts/imgtool.py): A tool to securely sign firmware images for booting by mcuboot.
 - [sim](sim): A bootloader simulator for testing and regression